guinatal/AzureFunctions/README.md

 ### Run the project

-Compile and run: If using Visual Studio, just press F5 to compile and run **AzureFunctionTriggerBlogStorage**
+Compile and run: If using Visual Studio, just press F5 to compile and run **AzureFunctionTriggerBlobStorage**

-## 2 - Blob Trigger
+## 2 - Service Bus trigger

+- PDFHandlerFunction
+- CSVHandlerFunction
+- NAHandlerFunction

 `In Progress`